Emma Bartlett, Partner

 Emma is admitted to practise in England and Wales.

-- Advised and represented a large London retailer in relation to a multi-discrimination employment tribunal complaint (direct, indirect, victimisation and harassment based on race and religion).
-The claim was complicated by the variety of allegations and the worker’s status; there were three preliminary hearings before a full merits hearing was listed.
-There were also four named Respondents to the claim.
-Successfully settled the action for a nominal sum, with agreement that all allegations were retracted and not repeated despite the action continuing against the other Respondents
+- Successfully represented a large London retailer in relation to a multi-discrimination employment tribunal complaint (direct, indirect, victimisation and harassment based on race and religion).
+The claim was complicated by worker status claim, large number of allegations and four different Respondents named.

 News & Insights